GaloyMoney/charts/dev/README.md

   ```

 ## Smoketests
-### run the automated run-galoy-oathkeeper-smoketest used in github actions
+### run the automated run-galoy-smoketest used in github actions
   ```
-  make run-galoy-oathkeeper-smoketest
+  make run-galoy-smoketest
   ```
 ### to test manually: